-The use of the opportunistic gear will depend upon site conditions and will be deployed to make observations as to the relative distribution of species and age classes of fish not collected by standard gear.
+The use of the opportunistic gear will depend upon site conditions and will be deployed to make observations as to the relative distribution of species and age classes of fish not collected by the two methods.

-Biological measurements of each species will be made including scale samples from representative subsamples of the collected species.
-Adult resident species will be tagged and released, when possible, and recaptured tagged fish will be recorded.
+Standard biological measurements of the species will be made including scale samples from representative subsamples of the collected species.
+All adult resident species will be tagged and released, when possible, and recaptured tagged fish will be recorded.
 Details of the data to be recorded and field methods are included in the Data Procedures and the technical appendix.